wiesoauch/populate-quickpick/README.md

 ...
 ```

 ## Install and adaption of the extension
+- install extension from `.vsix`
-- install `.vsix` via `code --install-extension <path to vsix>` from file
+  - via `code --install-extension <path to vsix>` from file
+  - to list all existing extensions `code --list-extensions`
+- uninstall older version
+  - via `code --uninstall-extension undefined_publisher.populate-quickpick`
+  - additionally remove locally `rm -r undefined_publisher.populate-quickpick-0.0.1/` in `/Users/.../.vscode/extensions`
-- extension can be adapted and packaged with `vsce`, no need to publish it ([more infos](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions)).
+- extension can be adapted and packaged with `vsce`, no need to publish it ([more infos on packaging](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions))
+  - in `/Users/.../populate-quickpick`
+  - call `vsce package`
+- test extension
+  - without the need to install it via an Extension Development Host window with `F5`
+  - there, call extension from the `Command Palette (shift-cmd-P)` via command `QuickPick from a List`
+- the extension was created via `Yeoman` for vsc ([more infos on building extensions](https://code.visualstudio.com/api/get-started/your-first-extension)).

 ## Links